swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 ## Source compatibility

 This proposal has called out two specific places where the introduction of typed throws into the language will affect source compatibility.
-In each place, a minimal source-breaking aspect of the change has been separated out so that it will be enabled only in the next major language version (Swift 6), and Swift 5 has these additional limitations:

-* For `do...catch`, the caught error type will be `any Error` if there are no `try` expressions.
-* For closure thrown error type inference, the thrown error type will be `any Error` if there are no `try` expressions.
+In both cases, the type inference behavior of the language will differ when there are `throw` statements that throw a specific concrete type.

-To make use of the full typed throws semantics in Swift 5, developers can enable the [upcoming feature flag](https://github.com/apple/swift-evolution/blob/main/proposals/0362-piecemeal-future-features.md) named `FullTypedThrows`.
+To mitigate this source compatibility problem in Swift 5, `throw` statements will be treated as always throwing `any Error`.
+In Swift 6, they will be treated as throwing the type of their thrown expression.
+One can enable the Swift 6 behavior with the [upcoming feature flag](https://github.com/apple/swift-evolution/blob/main/proposals/0362-piecemeal-future-features.md) named `FullTypedThrows`.

 Note that the source compatibility arguments in this proposal are there to ensure that Swift code that does not use typed throws will continue to work in the same way it always has.
 Once a function adopts typed throws, the effect of typed throws can then ripple to its callers.